cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 it sometimes helps to push the app repeatedly.
 Each push uploads a few more files.
 Eventually, all files have uploaded and the push succeeds.
+This is less likely to work if your app has many _small_ files.

 ### <a id='detect'></a>Cloud Foundry fails to detect a buildpack ###